The Framework

 How to use the signals

 The signals are a starting point for your own research, not a replacement for it.
-When you receive a DEEP VALUE signal, we recommend:
+When you receive a STRONG BUY signal, we recommend:

 1. Read the most recent 10-K yourself — particularly the risk factors and MD&A sections